k0mraid3/Samsung-Galaxy-Book-Windows-Apps-Enabler-Use-Samsung-Windows-Apps-on-Any-Device/README.md

 Windows 10 &amp; 11 Samsung Galaxy Book Spoofer -- Tool for making *Some* Samsung apps work on any Windows 10 or 11 PC

 ---- PART 1 - Bat File & REG keys.

 This BAT will make Apps like Samsung Notes, Samsung Live Wallpaper, Galaxy Book Settings & Samsung Gallery function on non-galaxy Book devices.
 It works for some samsung Apps, but doesnt work for others, such as Samsung Studio Plus or Bixby, It is likely that i am missing one of the reg keys for it.
 It also seems i need to look more into the "Galaxy Book Experience" App for windows.

-It will set a series of Reg values, copy itself into start (GoaL was to make it re-set these props at boot, if you dont want this, remove line 14.
+It will set a series of Reg values, and copy itself into Start (goal was to make it re-set these props at boot, if you don't want this, remove line 14.
 This is what line 14 looks like. --> ```copy "Galaxy_Book3_Pro_Spoofer.bat" "C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp" /Y)```

-I have not had any kind of issues occure from using this script but i am using it on a PC i Built myself, so the values that this script changes where still set to default OEM values on my system.
+I have not had any issues occur from using this script but I am using it on a PC I built myself, so the values that this script changes are/were still set to default OEM values on my system.
 Regardless, use at your own risk.

 --Break-down--